Clustering and Ranking: Diversity-preserved Instruction Selection through Expert-aligned Quality Estimation: Introduction

-In this work, we propose an effective and efficient method for selecting instruction pairs - \textbf{C}lustering \textbf{a}nd \textbf{R}anking (\textbf{CaR}).
+In this work, we propose an effective and efficient method for selecting instruction pairs --- \textbf{C}lustering \textbf{a}nd \textbf{R}anking (\textbf{CaR}).
 CaR consists of two steps.
-The first is ranking through quality estimation on instruction pairs, where an expert-aligned scoring model (with 355M paraemters only) achieves an accuracy of 84.25\% with expert preferences.
+The first is ranking through quality estimation on instruction pairs, where an expert-aligned scoring model (with 550M parameters only) achieves an accuracy of 84.25\% with expert preferences.
 Then, a clustering step ensures the overall diversity of the dataset, minimizing potential capability gaps.
-Our contributions are summarized as follows: \begin{itemize} \item We introduced Instruction Pair Quality Estimation (IQE), a new stage in IT process which aims to use the assessment results of instruction datasets as an aid for the actual fine-tuning of language models and evaluation on benchmarks, reducing the time and computational expenses for model performance validation in IT process by over 90\%. \item We proposed a novel quality evaluation paradigm for IT dataset that is independent of external APIs and aligns well with human experts' preferences.
-As shown in Table \ref{testset}, our small Instruction pair Quality Scoring (IQS) model, compared to GPT-4 Turbo, achieves a 21.05\% improvement in aligning with human preferences for data quality. \item We proposed CaR, an instruction selection method that aligns with expert insights and preserves diversity, showcasing significant enhancements in model performance and training efficiency.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce Instruction Pair Quality Estimation (IQE), a new stage before IT process which aims to use the assessment results of instruction datasets as an aid for the actual fine-tuning of language models and evaluation on benchmarks, reducing the time and computational expenses for model performance validation in IT process by over 90\%. \item We propose a novel quality evaluation paradigm for IT dataset that is independent of external APIs and aligns well with human experts' preferences.
+As shown in Table \ref{test set}, our small Instruction pair Quality Scoring (IQS) model, compared to GPT-4, achieves a 21.05\% improvement in aligning with human preferences for data quality. \item We propose CaR, an instruction selection method that aligns with expert insights and preserves diversity, showcasing significant enhancements in model performance and training efficiency.
 As shown in Fig. \ref{fig:main_result}, CaR uses a small model to filter high-quality instruction data, achieving an average performance exceeding Alpaca by about 13.3\% to 32.8\% on the Alpaca\_52k dataset using only a 1.96\% subset of instructions.
-This implies a reduction of 98\% in training time and resources. \end{itemize} In addition, we released our code and models to facilitate future research and industrial endeavors\footnote{\url{https://github.com/IronBeliever/CaR}}.
+This implies a reduction of 98\% in training time and resources. \item In \hyperlink{sec:discussion}{section 5}, experiments found that the data selecting paradigm is effective even with \textit{more adequate pre-training} (LLaMA 1\textendash LLaMA 3) or \textit{model parameter scaling} (7B\textendash 30B).
+However, data selecting methods at \textit{higher data quality}, such as Alpaca-GPT4 \citep{peng2023instruction}, are still challenging. \end{itemize} In addition, we released our code and models to facilitate future research and industrial endeavors\footnote{\url{https://github.com/IronBeliever/CaR}}.